 Changing Filter Parameter Values and Constraints

-MSO allows you to manually adjust filter parameters and also use the optimizer to find the optimum parameter values.
-For any parameter, you can specify whether or not the optimizer is allowed to alter it.
-If you permit the optimizer to modify it, you can specify the range of permissable values (the constraints for the parameter.
-If not, the parameter will retain its user-chosen value at all times.
-You perform these operations using the Properties window.
+MSO allows you to manually adjust filter parameter values and also to use the optimizer to find an optimum set of filter parameter values.
+For any filter parameter, you can manually specify whether or not the optimizer is allowed to alter it.
+If you permit the optimizer to modify it, you can specify the range of permissable values the parameter can take on (the constraints for the parameter).
+If you do not allow optimization of the parameter, the parameter will retain its user-chosen value unless you change it manually.
+You can perform these manual parameter value changes using the Properties window.

 Using the Properties Window

-Try adding a Parametric EQ to the Filters category of a channel.
-After doing so, select the filter node in the Config View on the left, and you'll see its properties displayed in the Properties window on the right.
 The Properties window is where you can examine and alter filter parameter values and their constraints.
 The first group of properties shown in the Properties window is Filter Information, which is just a description of the type of filter, its reference designator, and the configuration and filter channel to which it belongs.
 You cannot change this information.
 The second and subsequent groups are the filter parameters, which can be changed.
-In the case of the Parametric EQ, the parameters are Center frequency in Hz, boost in dB, and Q. Each parameter has four properties: its value, minimum and maximum allowed values, and whether or not the optimizer is allowed to adjust the parameter's value.
+In the case of the Parametric EQ, the parameters are Center frequency in Hz, boost in dB, and Q. Each parameter has four properties: its value, minimum and maximum allowable values, and whether or not the optimizer is allowed to adjust the parameter's value.
 You can alter the properties of any parameter by clicking in the field containing the value and editing it directly.
 After doing so, press Enter to finalize the change.
 The text of the value will then change to bold.
-In addition, when clicking on the Value property, a spin-button control will appear, allowing you to adjust the value by pressing and holding the left mouse button down on a spin button arrow as well.
-This can be useful (or gimmicky, depending on your perspective) if a graph is currently being displayed having traces that depend on the value of the parameter.
-In this case, pressing and holding the spin button causes a "tuning" effect and the graph updates continually in real time to show the effect.
-The Windows spin-button control takes a while before its action speeds up enough for this to be easily visible.